py-mine/mcproto/docs/usage/first-steps.md

 In our case, we’ll request to enter the "status" state, used for obtaining server information (in contrast, the "login" state would be used to join the server).

-Next, let’s look at the specifics of the handshake packet on wiki.vg [here](https://wiki.vg/Protocol#Handshake).
+Next, let’s look at the specifics of the handshake packet on wiki.vg [here][docs-handshake].

 From here, we can see that the handshake packet has an ID of `0` and should contain the following data (fields):